motiz88/canvas-text-metrics-polyfill/README.md

 A polyfill for the enhanced context.measureText in HTML Canvas v5 / Canvas 2D Context Level 2.
 Based on https://github.com/Pomax/fontmetrics.js .

-The upcoming version of Canvas will offer a standard way to get 2D font metrics where only a single measurement (width) has been available previously, a feature introduced to the spec in March 2012.
-However, as of November 2014, browser support for the extra properties is virtually non-existent.
+The upcoming version of Canvas will offer a standard way to get 2D font metrics where only a single measurement (width) has been available previously.
+The feature introduced to the spec in March 2012, but as of November 2014, browser support for the extra properties is lacking.

 This library provides a robust polyfill based on already-available Canvas and DOM techniques.